 - · He answers, "Yeah I'm good". - His body language seems to be implying something is wrong, but his words are saying he's okay. - His verbal and nonverbal signals are not sending the same message, so this situation requires clarification.

 - We've all been in a situation like this before. - [ASK]: How did you figure out what was really going on?

-[NOTE: Allow for variety of responses.]
+[NOTE: Allow for variety of responses.
+Theme: Use "I" statements to note the disconnect between words and behavior]